 Quality nursery and children’s programs for all weekend services provide a secure, fun atmosphere.

-Established in 1970, the church has been led for 25 years by Joe Putting, senior pastor, who is overseen by a team of elders.
+Established in 1970, the church has been led for 25 years by Joe Putting, lead pastor, who is overseen by a team of elders.
 Under the leadership of Pastor Joe, the church has adopted a mission-focused mentality: Bringing the hope and love of Jesus to those locally and abroad who are struggling, marginalized or seeking connection.
 The church’s guide are scriptures such as Acts 15:19: “It is my judgment, therefore, that we should not make it difficult for the Gentiles who are turning to God."

 "Our vision as a part of the body of Christ is to change the generation that we live in," said Pastor Joe.
 "We need to do everything in our power to help people find Jesus so that they are prepared for eternity."